name-one/.net-tools/InoSoft.Tools.SqlVersion.Console/Readme.txt

     version - Optional parameter.
 Specifies version number and working copy will be updated up to it.
 If not specified, head repository version will be taken.
+    timeout - per-query timeout in seconds.
+Parameter is optional, default value is 30.